 The dark atmosphere of the instrumental Oblivion has hints of Nine Inch Nails.
 Bishop recalls the night she wrote it:

 “Oblivion was written on the spot, coming from these thoughts.
 It set the tone for the rest of the [Spectral Carnivores] album.
-The title is ironic, we fear death because of oblivion, but ultimately it’s a moot concept because love is eternal and so is music and nature.”
+The title is ironic, we fear death because of oblivion, but ultimately it’s a moot concept because love is eternal and so is music, nature and the soul.”

 The Creature And The Boy toes the line between song and short story.
 Set to the backdrop of piano and Celtic harp, the spoken word piece sees Bishop taking on two male roles, a young curious boy and a wise ethereal creature.
 The pair sharing their experiences of the same Earth can move even the most ardent skeptic.